marctrem/usbarmory-wiki-fork/Errata-(Mk-II).md

 Both methods are implemented in the `ble rc_lfck (flash|at)` command of the [armoryctl](https://github.com/inversepath/armoryctl) tool.

-Following our bug report, u-blox now recommends grounding of the `XL_1` and `XL_2` pads, the ANNA-B112 System Integration Manual will be updated accordingly in the near future.
+Following our bug report, u-blox recommends grounding of the `XL_1` and `XL_2` pads in ANNA-B112 System Integration Manual revisions R06 or later.

 The final USB armory Mk II design remains unchanged to avoid re-certification and given the availability of an effective workaround.